 - is before - also applies to dates, i.e. before a specific date

 What is the Optional date filter?

-If you send 4 pitches to a particular journalist, and he opened 2 of them twice, the Open rate will show us 2 email opens and the Open rate score will be 50%: 2 (unique opens) / 4 (sum of sent emails), as we do not verify how many times a single pitch was opened.
+If you send 4 pitches to a particular journalist, and he opened 2 of them twice, the Open rate will show us 2 email opens, and the Open rate score will be 50%: 2 (unique opens) / 4 (sum of sent emails), as we do not verify how many times a single pitch was opened.

 Let's assume we want to find contacts that opened more than 80% of all pitches.
-Adding the Optional date filter with the less than 30 days ago rule, in the search results we will have only those journalists who opened more than 80% of emails during the last month.
+Adding the Optional date filter with the less than 30 days ago rule, in the search results, we will have only those journalists who opened more than 80% of emails during the last month.

 Or let's assume you search for contacts that never opened any email from you.
-Adding the Optional date filter with value after 01-01-2018, the search engine will show only these journalists with Click rate below 1%, counting from the first day of 2018.
+Adding the Optional date filter with value after 01-01-2018, the search engine will show only these journalists with a Click rate below 1%, counting from the first day of 2018.

 Saving filter combinations

 Filtering options are limitless due to merging (OR/AND) functionalities.
 If some configuration is not one-time use and can become important in your regular database management, remember about the option of saving filter presets for future usage.